sebagomez/gx28k8sdemo/README.md

 ![](res/dashboard.png?raw=true)

-In case you get a 404 error trying to access the dahboard you can create it with the followinf command:
+In case you get a 404 error trying to access the dahboard you can create it with the following command:

 ```
 kubectl create -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml